Supreme leader weeps as vast crowd mourns slain general in Tehran

 It was not clear if Washington had advised its allies of its plans before killing Soleimani.
 Britain, which also has troops in Iraq, said it understood why the United States had acted but called for a de-escalation to avoid war.

-Saudi Arabia's foreign minister said the region faced a "very dangerous moment", while Turkey said it would work to stop Iraq becoming a "conflict zone for other, third-party countries".

-Oil prices LCOc1 climbed above $70 a barrel on concerns about an escalation.
+Oil prices LCOc1were up around 1% since Friday at around $69.30per barrel of Brent crude on concerns about an escalation.
+O/R

 (Reporting by Reuters reporters in Dubai Newsroom; Jeff Mason in Washington; Ahmed Aboulenein in Baghdad; Writing by Edmund Blair; Editing by Angus MacSwan and Kevin Liffey)